 In addition to those, you choose at least nine hours of 300-499 level Apparel Merchandising electives, depending on your interests.
 These include subjects such as global sourcing, product development, apparel entrepreneurship, brand management and advertising, sustainability in product, and many more.

-Students generally take the required elective courses in their particular area of interest, whether it's learning how new products are developed, becoming proficient in digital merchandising, or developing a business plan as an entrepreneur.
+Students generally take the required elective courses in their particular area of interest, whether it's becoming proficient in digital merchandising, learning how new products are developed, or developing a business plan as an entrepreneur.
+You may opt to earn one or both concentrations in Digital Merchandising and Product Development.
 It's even possible to participate in an industry field seminar, meeting with business professionals in New York City or other cities around the world.

 Upper level coursework

 Your upper level coursework helps prepare you for a job in retail merchandising.
 You will learn the principles of buying and planning in retail companies.
 You also will learn about international trade.
-The Apparel Merchandising program offers many electives that span the retail industry, from Omnichannel marketing to visual merchandising to profiling the apparel customer.
+The Merchandising program offers many electives that span the retail industry, from Omnichannel marketing to visual merchandising to profiling the apparel customer.

 Commonly pursued majors, minors and certificates

 The coursework in the major, including required courses in other departments, represents about one half of the credits needed for the degree.
 With the help of your academic advisor, you may be able to pursue several areas of interest through additional minors or certificates.

-Students pursuing the degree must also complete one of the following: a minor from the Kelley School of Business, the Minor in Fashion Design, or another related minor approved by the SoAAD Director of Undergraduate Studies.
+Students pursuing the degree must also complete one of the following: a minor from the Kelley School of Business, the Minor in Fashion Design, a minor from the Media School, or another related minor approved by the SoAAD Director of Undergraduate Studies.

 - Enhance your major

 Working with faculty

-When pursuing an Apparel Merchandising B.S. degree, you have the opportunity to work with faculty who have expertise and experience in many aspects of the field.
+When pursuing a Merchandising B.S. degree, you have the opportunity to work with faculty who have expertise and experience in many aspects of the field.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.